-When it comes to stringing a reverse headstock guitar, the order of the strings really doesn’t matter but it is advisable to start with the low E. On a standard headstock, one would generally go on the high strings between the second and the third tuner away from the nut.
-However, for a reverse headstock, it should get wound in an opposite direction.
+When it comes to stringing a reverse headstock guitar, the order of the strings really doesn’t matter, but it is advisable to start with the low E. On a standard headstock, one would generally go on the high strings between the second and the third tuner away from the nut.
+However, for a reverse headstock, it should get wound in the opposite direction.
 This means if you are right-handed, the string should be wound clockwise around the post.

 In general, the string should always come off the tuning post on the farthest side from the peghead edge.
 Changing strings is somewhat more complicated for a reverse headstock guitar.
 You need to reach over the headstock with the left hand to turn the tuning keys.

 Reverse Headstock Vs Standard Headstock – How They Differ?

 The primary difference between a standard headstock and a reverse headstock is the change in the way strings bend relative to one another.
 When the high ‘e’ string is bent sideways on a standard headstock, a part of it stretches the length of the chord between the nut and the peg, reducing the overall bend effect.
 On the other hand, a reverse headstock has a higher pitch because less string is stretched between the nut and the peg.

 This implies that the low ‘e’ is bendy for a standard headstock while it is more solid and stable on a reverse headstock.
 It is easier to pick and fret hard without putting off the tuning.
 When it comes to a strat, the headstock makes a difference in the way chords are bent.
 For a standard headstock, the lower strings bend more than the higher strings, so the chords go out of tune as they are bent.
 With a reverse headstock, the strings bend in tune and also provide better tuning stability.